Chapter 2 : Chapter One: Hippogriffs Amuck

 Eight sets of compartments doors later, Samantha knew that her hope of finding a compartment to temporarily bum was hopeless.
 She didn't know a single person.
 All the kids looked small and stupid, and only one runt appeared to be as old as her brother Jon, who was the oldest between her two younger brothers.

 Jon would have been a fifth year if he went to Hogwarts, Samantha thought.
-But she really had no clue what year he would have fallen into.
-After attending Hogwarts for nearly seven terms, she still didn't get the age cut-off between years.
-All she knew that her youngest brother, Thomas, would be coming to Hogwarts the very next autumn.
+And the youngest of her brothers, Thomas, would be coming to Hogwarts the very next autumn.

-Her body shivered involuntarily at the thought of her little brother already going into Hogwarts so soon.
+Her body shuddered at the thought of her little brother going into Hogwarts so soon.
 Her eyes widened with a realization: she was old and, clearly, she hardly knew any of the younger kids on the train because of it.

 She sighed, missing how her compartment was when just her and the Marauders in it.
 They would all plan the annual first day mischief and talk garbage about Slytherins and Snivillus.